github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 Only Java is supported
 It's not possible to place the extension pack in a different directory than the root of a workspace folder

+How to use data extensions in CodeQL for VS Code
+When a query is run in CodeQL for VS Code, by default, the IDE will load data extensions for the given pack and its transitive dependencies as defined in the How to use Data Extensions in the CodeQL CLI section.

+To include extension packs in a VS Code workspace, there is a new setting called codeQL.runningQueries.useExtensionPacks.
+By default, this value is "none", which means that extension packs are not loaded for query evaluations.
+The other option is "all", which means that before running a query, the IDE will locate all extension packs in the workspace and load them during evaluation.

+In the future, we may define other options to selectively load a subset of extension packs.

+To use this option, simply set codeQL.runningQueries.useExtensionPacks to "all" and run queries as before.
+This option applies both to locally run queries and to variant analysis queries run remotely.

+For more information on the engineering and product decisions around extension packs in the VS Code extension, see Customization support in the CodeQL VS Code extension.